phpactor/phpactor/doc/refactorings.md

 ### Motivation

-Although `use` statement make code cleaner, but sometime the code would be more readable if we specify the full qualified name right in the place.
-For example, we might register a list of listener in a centralized file.
-We would be more pleasant to know the exact class right in the place.
+Although `use` statement make code cleaner, but sometimes the code would be more readable if we specify the full qualified name.
+For example, we might register a list of listeners in a file.

 ### Before and After